Frequently Asked Questions

 Autism Spectrum/Language Delays Parent Group Leader 2-day Training.
 This training covers in depth the Autism Spectrum and Language Delays Parenting Program.
 It is required that participants in this training have already received the 3-day Basic training.

-Attentive Parenting Group Leader 2-day Training.
+Attentive Parenting Group Leader 3-day Training.
 The Attentive Parenting training covers in depth the Attentive Parenting Program, which is designed to promote positive parenting strategies to parents of children ages 2-6 years old.
-It is required that participants in the Attentive Parenting training have already received the 3-day Basic training.

 Home-based Coaching 1- to 2-day Training.
 This training is available for group leaders who have already completed the Basic program training.